-Perched at the altitude of 12774 feet above sea level, the Dhankar monastery belongs to the Gelugspa School of order.
+Perched at 12774 feet above sea level, the Dhankar monastery belongs to the Gelugspa School of order.
 The monastery serves as the residence of over 150 monks.
-There is also a collection of various crumbling 'thangka' sculptures in the monastery.
+The monastery also has a collection of crumbling 'thangka' sculptures.
 The prime figure adorning the monastery is a statue of Vairochana (Dhayan Buddha).
-Comprising of 4 complete figures seated back-to-back, it has relics in the form of paintings and sculptures.
+Comprising 4 complete figures seated back-to-back, it has relics in the form of paintings and sculptures.

 There are various places of interest near the Dhankar Monastery.
-Placed on the south of the monastery is a national park, which is home to exotic faunal species like the snow leopard.
+Placed in the monastery's south is a national park, home to exotic faunal species like the snow leopard.
 Set majestically on a clay hill above Shichilling village is the grand Dhankar Castle.
-Below the Castle a new monastery has been constructed.
+Below the Castle, a new monastery has been constructed.
 Around 2 km behind the Dhankar village is a natural lake at about 13500 feet.

 The Dhankar Monastery can be reached easily by air, rail, and road.
-The nearest airport is at Shimla, while the closest railhead is at Kalka.
-You can avail of buses, jeeps, and taxis from Shimla and Rampur to reach the monastery conveniently.
+The nearest airport is Shimla, while the closest railhead is at Kalka.
+In addition, you can avail of buses, jeeps, and taxis from Shimla and Rampur to reach the monastery conveniently.